adamwwilkinson/Obsidian-Vault/Data Structures and Algorithms/Data Structures/Graphs.md

 A *spanning* subgraph of $H$ has been obtained from $G$ by only removing the edges.

 An *induced* subgraph of $H$ has been obtained from $G$ by removing vertices and their adjoining edges

+### Representing Graphs
+2 Ways to represent a graph, adjacency list or an adjacency matrix.